 Latest Preview Release: 3.0 RC

-NuGet 3.0 Beta was released on Febrauary 23, 2015 for the Visual Studio 2015 CTP 6 release.
-This release means a lot to our team, as we have a number of architecture and performance improvements to share.
+NuGet 3.0 RC was released on April 29, 2015 for the Visual Studio 2015 RC release.
+This release fixes many outstanding issues in previous beta builds with a number of performance improvements to share.

 Latest Stable Release: 2.8.5

 NuGet 2.8.5 was released on April 29, 2015.

-NuGet 2.8.3 is a minor update to our 2.8.1 VSIX with some targeted fixes.
-In this release, the support for NuGet Package Manager dialog was added for ASP.NET vNext, DevExtreme and BizTalk (.btproj) project types.
+NuGet 2.8.5 is a minor update to our 2.8.3 VSIX with some targeted fixes and support for DNX and ASP.NET Core.

 It also includes reliability bug fixes related to the scenarios of enabling package restore and saving package manager options.